wx672/lecture-notes/linux/cli-talk/cli-talk.md

 * MS-Excel for spreadsheets
 * Coding?
 Without a mouse I don't know where to put my hands *🙁*

--> Any difference from an office girl? <-
+-> Any difference from office girls? <-

 ---
 ^